 The retail sale of e-cigarettes is allowed.
 There are no restrictions on the use; advertising, promotion and sponsorship; or packaging and labeling of e-cigarettes.

 Roadmap to Tobacco Control Legislation

 The Tobacco Control Act, 2007 is the principal law governing tobacco control in Kenya.
 This comprehensive law defines keys terms and covers topics including, but not limited to, restrictions on public smoking; tobacco advertising, promotion and sponsorship; and packaging and labeling of tobacco products.
 Other topics addressed by the law include: public education and information campaigns; sales to minors; and enforcement of the law.
 The Tobacco Control Act, 2007 grants powers, including implementation and enforcement authority, to individuals appointed under the Public Health Act.
 The Traffic Act provides a definition of “public service vehicle,” incorporated by the Tobacco Control Act with regards to smoke free provisions.
-The Tobacco Control Regulations, 2014 require combined picture and text health warnings and further regulate other provisions under the Tobacco Control Act, 2007 including public smoking restrictions, tobacco product and tobacco industry disclosures, and an annual fee placed on tobacco product manufacturers and importers, which will contribute to a tobacco control fund.
-British American Tobacco Kenya (BAT) has unsuccessfully challenged the Regulations and its appeal is currently pending before the Kenya Supreme Court.
+The Tobacco Control Regulations, 2014 require combined picture and text health warnings and further regulate other provisions under the Tobacco Control Act, 2007 including public smoking restrictions, tobacco product and tobacco industry disclosures, tobacco industry interactions with government, and an annual fee placed on tobacco product manufacturers and importers, which will contribute to a tobacco control fund.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.